sarah-walker-pcem/arculator/Readme-NETWORKING.txt

 The recommended option is to use Internet 5.
 You will need to install UniBoot.

-With UniBoot installed, go to !Boot.Resources.Configure and run !InetSetup.
+With UniBoot installed, go to Apps and run !InetSetup.
 Click on Internet then "Enable TCP/IP Protocol Suite".

 Click on Interfaces, then Configure... for the chosen network card.
-Select "Manually" for "Obtain IP address".
+Set "Obtain IP address" to "Manually".
 Enter the IP Address and Netmask.
 Click Set and close the Interfaces window.

 Click on Routing.
 Enter the Gateway, then click Set.

 Click on Host Names.
 Enter a Host Name and Local domain of your choice (these are not optional!).
-Enter the DNS address under "Primary name server" (and any further addresses under Secondary and Tertiary if desired), then click Set.
+Set "Primary name server" (and Secondary and Tertiary if desired) to the DNS address(s).
+Click Set.

 Click on Close to close the Internet configuration window, then Save to close Network configuration.
 RISC OS will then reboot.